Welcome to Cozumel cruise port!

 Chankanaab Beach Adventure Park

-This is where I’ve had one of the best dolphin swim experiences ever!
+- This is where I’ve had one of the best dolphins swim experiences ever!
 The staff is so friendly and helpful, and the dolphin interactions are done in their natural habitat (not in pools).

-The park covers a vast area in a beautiful, natural setting.
-It suits people of all ages, and is family-friendly – kids love it!
-If you look for a fun-filled, memorable day in Cozumel – this place should be your top choice!
+- The park covers a vast area in a beautiful, natural setting.
+It is family-friendly and suits people of all ages.

 BLU by Dolphinaris

-Besides dolphins, here you can enjoy the Tequila Mexology experience – I did it and I loved it!
-It is an interactive margarita-making lesson where you get to learn how to make not only different types of margaritas but also other Mexican cocktails, guacamole, and some other local dishes.
+- Besides dolphins, here you can enjoy the Tequila Mexology experience, an interactive margarita-making lesson where you learn how to make different types of margaritas, Mexican cocktails, guacamole, and some other local dishes.
 The activity takes place at the bar overlooking the pool with great sea views, so the whole experience is unique.
 Once you are done with tequila mixing, you get to treat your taste buds with light bites and drinks you made.

-Within the resort, you can enjoy other facilities such as unlimited food and drinks, a pool, kayaking, snorkeling, and a few other activities.
+- Within the resort, you can enjoy other facilities such as unlimited food and drinks, a pool, kayaking, and snorkeling.
 There are different packages you can purchase and the price depends on what is included.

 If you seek an unconventional, adrenaline-packed way to explore Cozumel, you should hop on an ATV, Jeep, or Dune Buggy and set off for an unforgettable adventure!
 There are many off-road Cozumel tours offered, as this is one of the most amusing and attractive ways to get to know the island.